Papal ferula: Modern usage

 The pastoral staff carried by the popes since Pope Paul VI is a contemporary single-barred crucifix, designed by the Italian artist Lello Scorzelli in 1963 and carried and used in the same manner as a bishop uses his crosier.
 Paul VI had actually used three other ferulas, similar in style, with the other versions having a cross bar which was straight, or bent upward.
 Scorzelli's well-known version has the cross bar curving downward, much like the paterissa carried by bishops of the Eastern Catholic Churches.
 Paul VI first used this staff on 8 December 1965, at the closing of the Second Vatican Council.
 The Scorzelli staff was the one retained by his successors, starting with Pope John Paul I. This ferula design is often associated with Pope John Paul II and is one of his identifying attributes in religious paintings and statuary.

 On 25 March 1983, Pope John Paul II used the ferula of Leo XIII with three horizontal bars in the opening of the Holy Door during the Jubilee, the Holy Year of the Redemption.
 In 1990, Scorzelli made a replica of the Paul VI ferula for John Paul II, which was lighter than the previous one.
+Pope Benedict XVI would continue to use this ferula on the first three years of his pontificate.

 On 16 March 2008, at the Palm Sunday celebrations in Saint Peter's Square, Pope Benedict XVI used the ferula of Pius IX.
 This staff was used until 28 November 2009 at the First Vespers for Advent.
 A new ferula was given to Pope Benedict XVI as a gift of the Circolo San Pietro and, according to Monsignor Guido Marini, the Master of Apostolic Ceremonies and head of the Office for the Liturgical Celebrations of the Supreme Pontiff, it "can be considered to all intents and purposes the pastoral staff of Benedict XVI".